seancorfield/clj-soap/README.md

 If you think it might be useful to you, please fork it and maintain it yourself.
 If you decide to take over as lead maintainer, let me know and I'll update this readme to point to your new fork.

+## Other SOAP-related Clojure projects that might interest you

+* [soap-box](https://github.com/slipset/soap-box) -- an example of how to build a simple SOAP web service (server).

 # clj-soap

 clj-soap is SOAP server and client using Apache Axis2.